crcn-archive/mojo-docs/articles/syntax/bindable.Collection/article.md

-BindableCollection's are similar to arrays, but you can listen to whenever they change.
+BindableCollections are similar to arrays, but you can listen to whenever they change.
 They're used quite a bit in Mojo views, especially lists.

 ## API